edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

     * Modifying a data structure in a GUID's header file by removing, reordering or changing a data type
     * An API is removed or modified in a non-backward compatible way
 * PROTOCOLs
-    * Removal of a Protocol Declaration (including the header file)
+    * Removal of a PROTOCOL Declaration (including the header file)
     * Modifying a data structure in a Protocol's header file by removing, reordering or changing a data type
     * An API is removed or modified in a non-backward compatible way
 * PPIs